teamresistance/2014-Aerial-Assit-Rewrite-2016/_posts/2017-02-09-what-and-why-snorfler.md

 ## Testing Plan

-1. Pressing Toggle will spin the motor forward if they are idle
+1. Pressing Toggle will spin the motor forward if it is idle
-2. Pressing Toggle will stop the motor if they are spinning forward
+2. Pressing Toggle will stop the motor if it is spinning forward
-3. Pressing Toggle will spin the motor forward if they are spinning backward
+3. Pressing Toggle will spin the motor forward if it is spinning backward
-4. Pressing and holding Reverse will spin the motor backward if they are idle
+4. Pressing and holding Reverse will spin the motor backward if it is idle
-5. Pressing and holding Reverse is ignored if the motor are spinning forward
+5. Pressing and holding Reverse is ignored if the motor is spinning forward
-6. Releasing Reverse will stop the motor if they are spinning backward
+6. Releasing Reverse will stop the motor if it is spinning backward
 7. **Edge case:** Pressing Toggle while holding Reverse will spin the motor forward.
 Releasing Reverse will have no effect.